Everything you ever wanted to know about pumps, but were afraid to ask!

 - HOW LONG IS YOUR WARRANTY PERIOD?

-36 months from date of manufacture (on most Zoeller pumps).
+36 months from date of manufacture (on most residential Zoeller pumps).
 Abuse or misapplication can void this warranty.
 We have authorized warranty and service repair stations located throughout the United States.
 Check with individual products for specific warranty information.

 - WHAT IS THE ESTIMATED SERVICE LIFE OF THE PUMP?

 Under normal service conditions, we feel that the unit is designed for a 7-10 year service life.
 But during this period, the pump may require periodic servicing.